 But, as the pink hair is hard to remove, the tints and tones might persist.

 2. Use of blonde hair dye alone

-Blonde hair dye alone will not turn pink hair to blonde.
-It can only strip off few molecules of pink color.
+Blonde hair dye alone will not turn pink hair into blonde.
+It can only strip off a few molecules of pink color.
 The hair might instead turn peach color or light pink color.

 What happens if I put Blonde hair dye on red hair?

 Either it is natural or dyed red hair, the result depends upon the process, product, and hair color.

 Red hair is the most strong color to be lightened.
 But still, with the multiple uses of bleach and color remover, it is possible.

 Bleaching and color-removing the hair and then dyeing will most probably give you the shade of blonde you wanted.